Dhyana in Hinduism: Origins

 The origins of the practice of dhyana, which culminates into samadhi, are a matter of dispute.
-According to Bronkhorst, the mainstream concept is evidenced in Jain, Buddhist and early Hindu scriptures.
+According to Bronkhorst, the mainstream concept, evident in Jain, Buddhist and early Hindu scriptures, involves the progressive cessation of mental and sensory activity and reflects a shared ascetic background.
 (Note: Bhagavad Gita (2nd-century BCE); Katha Upanishad (pre- or post-Buddha, ca. 5th century BCE); Maitrayaniya Upanishad (ca, 3rd century BCE).)
-Dhyana, states Sagarmal Jain, has been essential to Jain religious practices, but the origins of Dhyana and Yoga in the pre-canonical era (before 6th-century BCE) is unclear, and it likely developed in the Sramanic culture of ancient India, Several śramaṇa movements are known to have existed in India before the 6th century BCE (pre-Buddha, pre-Mahavira), and these influenced both the āstika and nāstika (i.e. Theistic and Atheistic) traditions of Indian philosophy.
+Dhyana, states Sagarmal Jain, has been essential to Jain religious practices, but the origins of Dhyana and Yoga in the pre-canonical era (before 6th-century BCE) are unclear, and it likely developed in the Sramanic culture of ancient India, Several śramaṇa movements are known to have existed in India before the 6th century BCE (pre-Buddha, pre-Mahavira), and these influenced both the āstika and nāstika (i.e. Theistic and Atheistic) traditions of Indian philosophy.

-The earliest Jain texts, on Dhyana such as Sutrakranga, Antakrta-Dasanga and Rsibhashita, mention Uddaka Rāmaputta (Note: Scholars such as Hans Wolfgang Schumann state that Uddaka Rāmaputta was a Vedic era teacher of Upanishadic ideas.) who is said to be the teacher of some meditation methods to Buddha, as well as the originator of Vipassana and Preksha meditation techniques.
+The earliest Jain texts, on Dhyana such as Sutrakranga, Antakrta-Dasanga and Rsibhashita, mention Uddaka Rāmaputta (Note: Scholars such as Hans Wolfgang Schumann state that Uddaka Rāmaputta was a Vedic era teacher of Upanishadic ideas.) who is said to be the teacher of some meditation methods to the Buddha, as well as the originator of Vipassana and Preksha meditation techniques.
 The Jain tradition believes Rishabhanatha, the first Tirthankara, to have founded meditation, but there is no historical confirming evidence.
-The earliest mention of Dhyana in the canonical Jain texts simply mention Dhyana as a means of emancipation, but in them ascetic practices are not emphasized nor is the discussion as systematic as in later Jain texts or Hindu texts such as the Patanjali's Yogasutras.
+The earliest mention of dhyana in the canonical Jain texts describe dhyana as a means of emancipation, without emphasizing ascetic practices or the systematic discussion seen in later Jain texts or Hindu texts such as the Patanjali's Yogasutras.
 There is no archeological or literary evidence, states Sagarmal Jain, about the origins of systems for Dhyana and Yoga, and there is a great deal of similarity between Jain, Buddhist, Ajivika, Samkhya, Yoga and other ancient Indian traditions.
 The earliest texts, such as Tattvarthasutra suggest that these ideas developed in parallel, sometimes with different terms for similar ideas in various Indian traditions, influencing each other.